← All Neighbourhood Guides

 Humber Valley Village Overview

-Humber Valley Village is a prestige residential neighbourhood in northwest Etobicoke, centred on the Humber River valley between Old Mill and Scarlett Road.
+Humber Valley Village is a prestige residential neighbourhood in northwest Etobicoke, centred on the Humber River valley on the river's west bank in northwest Etobicoke, between Islington Avenue and the Humber River, running from Dundas Street West up to Eglinton Avenue West.
 The neighbourhood's defining characteristic is its relationship with the valley: many properties back directly onto the Humber River ravine, and the trail system threading through the escarpment is accessible on foot from most streets.
-For buyers who want significant natural amenity within the city without leaving Toronto, Humber Valley Village is one of very few addresses that genuinely delivers it.
+For buyers who want significant natural amenity within the city without leaving Toronto, Humber Valley Village is one of very few addresses that delivers it.

 The neighbourhood developed primarily in the post-war period, with mid-century bungalows and two-storey homes alongside renovated and custom-built estates.
 Lot sizes are generous throughout, and the ravine exposure drives a meaningful premium at the upper end of the market.
 The Edenbridge-Humber Valley planning district (the City of Toronto's administrative name for the area) encompasses Humber Valley Village along with the adjacent Edenbridge and Humber Heights communities.
 Within that broader zone, Humber Valley Village carries the most established residential identity.